 In so doing, the course gives an applied knowledge base across professions.
 Doctors / GPs learn how to have sensitive conversations with patients and let them know options for assistance.
 Teachers can let students know that what’s happening at home is not okay and there are people who can help.
 Community workers can assist their clients more fully when they know there is help available.

-In most elearning design, the content you begin with at the beginning of the project closely resembles the end product.
+In most elearning design, the content you start with at the beginning of the project closely resembles the end product.
 Form may change but facts and figures tend to stay the same.

 Keeping the content up-to-date with so many changes was a unique challenge for this project.
 Adopting a flexible, iterative design process enabled us to be adaptive with the ongoing changes.
 Modules can be updated with minimal cost as the inevitable sector changes continue to roll in.